-- For the filling, combine together cream cheese, farmers cheese, egg and sugar in a bowl.
+- For the filling, mix together the cream cheese, farmers cheese, egg, and sugar in a bowl.

-- Set ingredients aside, as you work on the cookie dough.
+- Set the filling aside as you make the cookie dough.

-- In a bowl, combine butter, eggs, sugar and whisk it together until well combined.
+- In a bowl, combine the butter, eggs, and sugar.
+Whisk it together until well combined.

-- Keep on adding a few cups of flour into the mixture, until all mixture is combined together.
+- Continue adding a few cups of flour into the mixture, until it is combined into a dough.

-- Roll out the dough into 1/4 inch in thickness, cut out a round shape out of the dough, about 3 inches in diameter.
+- Roll out the dough into 1/4 inch thickness.
+Cut into circles — about 3 inches in diameter.

-- Place the cheese filling on one of the sides and fold the other side, covering half of the cheese filling.
+- Place the cheese filling on half of the dough circles and fold the dough over, covering the cheese filling.

-- Whisk egg in a bowl, I had no eggs on hand, so I used melted butter.
+- Whisk the egg in a bowl.
 Use it to brush the cookie tops and sprinkle them with sugar.